draldric/uAlberta-Thesis-LaTeX-Template/README.md

 <p align="center">
 A LaTeX template for the University of Alberta.
 </br>
-Compliant with the FGSR Standards for submitting a thesis, including conversion to PDF/A.
+Compliant with the GPS Standards for submitting a thesis, including conversion to PDF/A.
 </br>
-For more information on the template, please visit the dedicated website at: https://ualberta-thesis.daniel-aldrich.ca
+For more information on the template, please visit the <a href=https://ualberta-thesis.daniel-aldrich.ca>project website</a> or join the <a href=https://discord.gg/dMgFcDYHEV>discord group</a>.
 </p>

 <p align="center">